 Gas transition temperature is that at which atoms repel each other; every atom (or molecule) exists as an individual entity.

-It is now evident that the state of matter in all its forms and its properties#, may be calculated mathematically at any temperature and/or pressure simply from an element's atomic number and its neutronic ratio (Fig 2).
+It is now evident, if only from Fig 1, that the state of elemental matter - in all its forms and its properties# - may be calculated mathematically at any temperature and/or pressure simply from its atomic number, neutronic ratio and its lattice factor (ζ) (Fig 3).

 # Tensile modulus, yield strength, tensile strength, elongation, shear modulus, bulk modulus, Poisson's ratio, expansivity, thermal conductivity, electrical, etc.

-All that is required to verify this work is a comprehensive database of accurately defined elemental matter densities at gas transition temperature established in a vacuum.
-But the facts are plain for all to see: the Newton-Coulomb atomic model has, at last, been further authenticated by applying it to the properties of matter.
+All that is required to verify this work is a comprehensive database of accurately defined elemental matter densities and gas transition temperatures established in a vacuum.
+But the facts are plain for all to see: the Newton-Coulomb atomic model has been further authenticated by applying it to the properties of matter.

 CalQlata's consequential conclusions have been allocated to a dedicated webpage, reserving this page for the scientific facts alone.